Led by Eleanor Núñez, the Community School’s orchestras present a rich program of varied work.

 Join us in the Colburn Café for a delectable Polish-themed four-course dinner before enjoying a concert of chamber orchestra works by Recovered Voices composer Mieczysław Weinberg.

-Despite being a friend and contemporary of Shostakovich, the musical genius of Mieczysław Weinberg went unrecognized for much of the 20th century due to Soviet-Era suppression.
+Despite being a friend and contemporary of Shostakovich, Mieczysław Weinberg and his musical genius went unrecognized for much of the 20th century due to Soviet-Era suppression.
 This concert highlights three of Weinberg’s more than 150 works: a playful flute concerto, a concertino for violin and string orchestra, and a dramatic chamber symphony.
-The Ziering-Conlon Initiative for Recovered Voices is made possible through the generous support of Marilyn Ziering alongside the many donors who are inspired by this incredibly important work at Colburn School.
+This performance will be livestreamed.

 Clarinetist Afendi Yusuf leads an in-depth master class with Colburn students, offering a rare glimpse into the artistic, creative, and learning processes.

+This event is now sold out.
+However, there are always no-shows for free events.
+Patrons without tickets will be invited to join the standby line and allowed into the hall 10 minutes before curtain, if space is available.
 Kerson Leong, described by the Toronto Star as “not just one of Canada’s greatest violinists but one of the greatest violinists, period,” performs a dynamic program of sonatas by Poulenc, Fauré, Boulanger, and Franck.
+This performance will be livestreamed.

 Violinist Kerson Leong leads an in-depth master class with Colburn students, offering a rare glimpse into the artistic, creative, and learning processes.